-Top Data Science Courses 2020
+Top Data Science Courses 2024

 For instance, if a company wants to improve its sales revenue, it will hire a data scientist to analyze business performance data and make the right decision to maximize it.

 The pressing need for a data scientist in almost every business and industry has prompted this field to become one of the most sought-after job titles.
-If you are still wondering if you should consider learning Data Science, then here’s what you need to know – companies are pushing boundaries to hire skilled Data Scientists even if it means shelling out astronomical figures to close these positions.
-As you know, the skill gap in this field has resulted in more vacant positions than skilled Data Scientists.
+If you are still wondering if you should consider learning Data Science, then here’s what you need to know – companies are pushing boundaries to hire skilled Data Scientists, even if it means shelling out astronomical figures to close these positions.

 Understanding the Data Science Industry Growth

-Be it any industry, any domain or any field, the surge in demand for skilled Data Scientists is proof enough that this industry will have unprecedented growth.
-In 2018, we had said that the world will need one million Data Scientists.
-Fast-forward to three years now – According to the latest market research report, the valuation of the Data Science industry is predicted to touch $140.9 billion by 2027.
-In 2019, it was recorded to touch $37.9 billion.
-These statistics for Data Science proof of how the market is anticipated to grow.
+Be it any industry, domain, or field, the surge in demand for skilled Data Scientists is proof enough that this industry will have unprecedented growth.
+In 2018, we said that the world would need one million Data Scientists.

 How can I say this?